 The Free Syrian Army (FSA) is the main rebel body fighting the Syrian government, and is comprised of defectors from the Syrian Armed Forces and volunteers.
 In November 2012, the Syrian National Coalition was formed as the Syrian opposition's representative body, and is supported by the FSA.
 The National Coalition has been officially recognized by a number of countries, including the US and many Arab and European states.

 The goal of the coalition and the rebels is the overthrow of the Assad regime.
-In recent months, however, a number of Islamist extremist groups, including some affiliated with Al-Qaeda, have joined FSA ranks, and seized upon the civil war as an opportunity to establish a foothold in Syria.
+However, a number of Islamist extremist groups, including some affiliated with Al-Qaeda, have joined FSA ranks, and seized upon the civil war as an opportunity to establish a foothold in Syria.
 This has complicated international support for the coalition, as it now remains unclear whom exactly the rebel groups fighting the Syrian government represent.

 The Syrian civil war has created a number of challenges for the international community.
 First and foremost is how to address the severe humanitarian crisis that has emerged from the fighting.
-As of July 2013, the UN estimates that over 100,000 Syrians have been killed, and over 1.6 million refugees have fled to neighboring countries including Lebanon, Turkey, Iraq and Jordan.
+In July 2013, the UN, which has since stopped updating the Syrian death toll, estimated that over 100,000 Syrians have been killed, while some NGOs claim the number is closer to 162,000.
+As of May 2014, the UN estimates that over 2.6 million refugees have fled to neighboring countries including Lebanon, Turkey, Iraq and Jordan.